Discovering Meditation Home Page Next Talk

 The Practical Aspect

-So the bigger the pedestal the bigger the wound.
+So the bigger the pedestal, the bigger the wound.
 And then what do you carry as a wound?
 Hatred, ill-will, disappointment, frustration, hopelessness - we hold on to it all.

-And what is more important is that at the time of death these wounds can come up.
+What is more important is that at the time of death these wounds can come up.
 While living we can push them away, we can deny them, we can pretend that they are not there.
 But at the time of death they surface in a very strong way.
 Can anyone suggest a reason why this should happen at the time of dying?

 Retreatant: Because we are too weak to push them away.